Courses in 'Teach Out'

-Providers are obliged under the Threshold Standards (section 6.2 of the Provider Course Accreditation Standards) to have effective teach out or course transition plans in place.
+Providers are obliged under the Threshold Standards to have effective teach out or course transition plans in place.
 A higher education provider is not permitted to offer an unaccredited course of study.

 Courses can enter teach out mode on the basis of a decision by the provider, or because of a decision by TEQSA.

 Examples of where a provider has advised TEQSA that a course has entered ‘teach out’ mode include:

 - the provider does not intend to renew the accreditation of a course of study, and there will be no students enrolled at the due date for renewal of course accreditation renewal as they will have completed or transitioned out of the course; or

 - the provider does not intend to continue delivering a course of study, however there will be students enrolled past the current course accreditation renewal date that will either complete or transition out during a teach out period.
 This may include students enrolled in a course that the provider plans to supersede with a new course that students will transition into, subject to a TEQSA decision to accredit the new course.

 Accreditation requirements for courses in teach out mode

 A course for which accreditation is due to expire, but is deemed to be in teach out mode is still required to be accredited until all students have either completed or transitioned out of the course.

 Because of the special circumstances that apply to teach out courses, TEQSA has introduced a shortened renewal of accreditation process for these courses and a reduced fee.